 - 11 Ways to Develop a Social Media Marketing Strategy That Kills Competition

 Note: Instead of using 6 in my own headline, I prefer to use 7, because a research study found that odd numbers convert better than even numbers.
-In fact, headlines with odd numbers (such as 3, 5, 7, 11) attracted a 20% higher click-through rate than those with even numbers.
+In fact, headlines with odd numbers (such as 3, 5, 7, 11) attracted a 20% higher click-through rate and better social media engagement and twitter engagement than those with even numbers.

 - How to Create a Social Media Marketing Plan in 6 Steps